 Flint, MI 48502-1200

-The Flint Federal Building and U.S. Courthouse was designed by James A. Wetmore, Acting Supervising Architect of the U.S. Treasury, and constructed in 1931.
+Constructed in 1931, the Flint Federal Building and U.S. Courthouse was designed by James A. Wetmore, Acting Supervising Architect of the U.S. Treasury.

-For building services, see contact box.
+For building services, contact the property manager.
 For other federal government information, call toll-free 1-844-USA-GOV1.

-Private parking garages and surface lots are available nearby for building visitors, as well as two-hour street parking around the building.
-A public transit center is located on 2nd Street, approximately three blocks east of the building, and operated by the Flint Mass Transit Authority [nongovernment site].
+Private parking garages, surface lots and two-hour street parking are available nearby.
+A public transit center is located three blocks east on 2nd Street and operated by the Flint Mass Transit Authority.